Josodovo2004/Josodovo2004/README.md

 - 👋 Hi, I’m Jose Aguilar
-- 👀 I’m interested in development with python
+- 👀 I’m interested in projects that will help me to learn new things
-- 🌱 I’m currently learning hot to use connection between tha database and the API or program.
+- 🌱 I’m currently learning frontend in order to be a fullstack developer.
 - 💞️ Intrested in interships to colaborate, learn and improve my habilities
 - 📫 You can contact me via my email <joseaguilarsalazar2004@gmail.com>